voidware/trek14/readme.md

 ### Klingons

-The galaxy has 20 klingon warships, randomly positioned with initially a max of 3 per quandrant.
+The galaxy has 20 Klingon warships, randomly positioned with initially a max of 3 per quadrant.

 ### Romulans

-As well as klingons, romulans are planned.
+As well as Klingons, romulans are planned.
 Naturally these will make use of cloaking devices and are politically neutral, except when attacked.
 In some circumstances, the romulans will also attack the Klingons.

 ### Bases & Federation Ships

 There are 5 star bases across the galaxy, where you can refuel and restock depleted photon torpedoes (only a max of 3 can be carried).
-Additionally Starfleet HQ is located in the galaxy far corner.
+Additionally Star fleet HQ is located in the galaxy far corner.
 Dock with HQ when you wish to finish your game and receive your rating.

 Other Federation ships may be encountered in the galaxy.
 Sometimes these come under enemy attack and call for your assistance.
 Sometimes, they may even help you fight the Klingons.

 ### Phasers & Torpedoes

 Federation ships have up to twice the energy capacity of enemies.
 Phases are the enemy's only weapon (although they might ram you!).
 Phaser damage decays linearly with distance.
 A quadrant is about the max distance a phaser can be effective, whereas photon torpedoes may penetrate adjacent quadrants - watch out you don't blow up something by accident!
-You may be court martialed.
+You may face court martial.

 ### The Manual